mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 `setmetatable` returns its first argument, therefore we can use this shorter form.

-Now, what do we put in these metatables.
-Metatables can contain anything, but they respond to certain string keys which start with `__`, such as `__index` and `__newindex`.
+Now, what do we put in these metatables?
+Metatables can contain anything, but they respond to certain keys (which are strings of course) which start with `__`, such as `__index` and `__newindex`.
 The values corresponding to these keys will usually be functions or other tables.
-A code example:
+An example:

 {% highlight lua %}
 t = setmetatable({}, {